IBM/SalesEnablement-VMware-L3/docs/Dedicated/Provisioning.md

 28. Click **Save**.
 29. Click the **Edit** link in the **Caveonix RiskForesight 4.0.0** add-on services tile.

-The Caveonix RiskForesight™ service can help to manage cyberrisk and compliance risk with proactive monitoring and automated defense controls to protect against threats and to meet industry or government regulations.
+The Caveonix RiskForesight™ service can help to manage cyber risk and compliance risk with proactive monitoring and automated defense controls to protect against threats and to meet industry or government regulations.
 Learn more about Caveonix <a href="" target="_blank">here</a>.

 30. Click **Cancel**.
 31. Click the toggle switch in the **Caveonix RiskForesight 4.0.0** add-on services tile to disable Caveonix.